 As one of the nation’s premier educational institutions, we strive to prepare future leaders and practitioners of emergency medicine to function in a rapidly changing, increasingly diverse, and complex healthcare environment.
 In our state-of-the-art facilities, multi-disciplinary teams of emergency medicine experts and experienced educators provide a dynamic educational environment for residents in our four-year physician residency, and our physician assistant and nurse practitioner residency programs.
 Additionally, our portfolio of programs include fellowships in pediatric emergency medicine, geriatric emergency medicine, global health research, healthcare leadership and management, and a healthcare leadership and management scholars program for medical students.

-Research and educational innovation is also central to our core mission.
-We aim to continuously contribute to the scientific literature in the areas of Critical Care, Geriatric Emergency Medicine, Global and International Health, Graduate Medical Education, and Wilderness Medicine.
-Since 2016, the Department has more than doubled its number of clinical trials, peer-reviewed faculty publications and overall research funding.
-The Department is also expanding clinical and translational research focused on the use of technology and innovation (e.g. telehealth) as part of the clinical care model.
-In partnership with the NYP Innovation Center, we have made great strides in telehealth including the launch of the first Emergency Department Telehealth Express Care Service in the nation and were the recipient of the 2017 Emergency Care Innovation of the Year award.
+Research and innovation is also central to our mission.
+We aim to have a broad impact in Emergency Medicine research through the development of novel, innovative, and collaborative research initiatives.
+We have a diverse research funding portfolio that includes research in the areas of of COVID-19, Geriatric Emergency Medicine, Global Health, Graduate Medical Education, Pediatrics, Operations, and Telemedicine, The Department continues to expand its clinical trials, peer-reviewed faculty publications, and overall research funding.
+The Department is also focused on clinical and translational research focused on the use of technology and innovation as part of the clinical care model.
+In partnership with the NYP Hauser Institute for Health Innovation, we have become a national leader in telemedicine including the launch of the first Emergency Department Telehealth Express Care Service in the nation and the Center for Virtual Care, and have been the recipient of several national awards, which includes the 2017 Emergency Care Innovation of the Year award.

 We invite you to explore our website and discover more about our mission, our curriculum, our residencies, and other programs.